Investments and other subsidies

 R&D tax credit

-A company can claim an additional tax credit of 25 percent on incremental qualifying expenditure incurred on R&D activities.
-Qualifying expenditure includes expenses such as salaries, overhead, materials consumed, etc. A tax deduction is also available against the company’s profits at 12.5 percent.
+A company can claim an additional tax credit of 25 percent on qualifying expenditure incurred on R&D activities.
+The credit is typically claimed on incremental qualifying expenditure over the amount spent on R&D activities in the base year (i.e. an accounting period ending in 2003).
+Companies can avail of a volume based regime (i.e. a 25 percent credit for every euro incurred) on the first 200,000 Euros (EUR) of qualifying expenditure for periods commencing between 1 January 2013 and 31 December 2013 and the first EUR300,000 for periods commencing on or after 1 January 2014.
+Qualifying expenditure includes expenses such as salaries, overhead, materials consumed, etc. A tax deduction is also available against the company’s profits which are taxable at 12.5 percent.
 This can result in a 37.5 percent net subsidy for a trading entity (12.5 percent corporation tax deduction and a 25 percent R&D tax credit).
-The tax credit can be used to shelter a group’s corporation tax liability or carried forward indefinitely to reduce a company’s future tax liability.
-Where there is limited or no current or preceding corporation tax liabilities, a company may claim to have any remaining credit offset against current year payroll taxes.
+The tax credit can be used in the first instance to shelter a group’s current year corporation tax liability.
+It can also be carried back for offset against the company’s corporation tax liability in the preceding period, or carried forward to reduce future corporation tax liabilities.
+Instead of carrying the credit forward, a company may elect (subject to certain conditions) to have any remaining excess credit paid as a cash refund by Revenue over 3 years.

 Accelerated capital allowances